 In When Tides Turn, my fictional hero, Lt.
 Dan Avery, serves aboard the auxiliary carrier USS Bogue.
 The aircraft of the Bogue were the first to sink a German U-boat without assistance from surface ships.
 The escort carriers soon became the nuclei of “hunter-killer” groups, along with destroyers or destroyer escorts.
 These groups not only escorted convoys, but were sent to hunt down U-boats based on intelligence gleaned from intercepted and decrypted German Enigma messages and from radio direction-finding.

 While researching escort carriers for this novel, I read one of the most thrilling and fascinating stories to come out of World War II—the capture of U-505 by the USS Guadalcanal group on June 4, 1944.
 Currently the U-505 is in a gorgeous display at the Chicago Museum of Science and Industry.
-When my husband and I had the honor of attending our son’s graduation from Navy boot camp at Great Lakes Recruit Training Center near Chicago this summer, there was only one item on my must-see list.
+When my husband and I had the honor of attending our son’s graduation from Navy boot camp at Great Lakes Recruit Training Center near Chicago in 2016, there was only one item on my must-see list.
 After our son, of course.

 Capture of the U-505—Part 2

 On June 4, 1944, US Navy Task Group 22.3, led by the escort carrier USS Guadalcanal under the command of Captain Daniel Gallery, hunted down the German submarine U-505, damaged her, and forced the crew to abandon ship by 11:27 am.
 (Read Part 1 for a fuller account).